Amid outcry, NBC says it will not air Golden Globes in 2022 - WTMJ

 “However, change of this magnitude takes time and work, and we feel strongly that the HFPA needs time to do it right,” the network said.
 “As such, NBC will not air the 2022 Golden Globes.
 Assuming the organization executes on its plan, we are hopeful we will be in a position to air the show in January 2023.”

-The Hollywood Foreign Press Association, long a subject of ridicule from even its own telecast hosts, has come under fire following an investigative report by The Los Angeles Times that recounted the organization’s questionable record on diversity — including, presently, no Black members among its approximately 90 voting members.
+The Hollywood Foreign Press Association, long a subject of ridicule from even its own telecast hosts, has come under fire following an investigative report in February by The Los Angeles Times that recounted the organization’s questionable record on diversity — including, presently, no Black members among its roughly 90 voting members.

 The press association has pledged to thoroughly reform, and last week approved a plan to, among other things, diversity its membership.
 But that hasn’t stopped several studios from threatening to pull out of the Globes.